Symposia

 • Local, national, and international travel.

 We welcome contributions on these or other relevant topics.
-We also welcome AI case studies from different settings, e.g., academia, business, project management, digital marketing, design, etc. The closing date for abstract submissions is 1 May and we will complete the selection by 8 May 2024.
+We also welcome AI case studies from different settings, e.g., academia, business, project management, digital marketing, design, etc. To present at the symposium it is necessary to submit an abstract describing the proposed talk (no papers are required).
+The closing date for abstract submissions is 1 April 2026 and selections will be completed by 21 April 2026.

-• Attendance as a listener without presentation £50
+• Academic Faculty as an observer without presentation £50

 Important Dates